- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 This paper provides two main contributions.
 First, we present a novel model to consider the various security concerns for route selection in anonymity networks when users vary their trust over parts of the network.
 Second, to show the usefulness of our model, we present as an example a new algorithm to select paths in onion routing.
 We analyze its effectiveness against deanonymization and other information leaks, and particularly how it fares in our model versus existing algorithms, which do not consider trust.
 In contrast to those, we find that our trust-based routing strategy can protect anonymity against an adversary capable of attacking a significant fraction of the network.

-- Preventing Active Timing Attacks in Low-Latency Anonymous Communication (Extended Abstract) [pdf] [BibTeX]
+- Preventing Active Timing Attacks in Low-Latency Anonymous Communication (Extended Abstract) [paper] [BibTeX]

 Joan